About the Author

 It was a Tuesday night in March 2015 when the writing called me back.
 After years away from the page, I found myself on my front porch with a glass of wine and an unstoppable urge to write.
 What began as Tuesday night therapy sessions became Writer’s Growth—my unfiltered journey through life, faith, and the discovery I’m fearfully, wonderfully, and bipolar-ly made.

-For nearly a decade, this blog has been my safe space to process everything from sunrise reflections at Yorktown Beach to the complexities of integrating mental health awareness in both classroom and sanctuary.
+For over a decade, this blog has been my safe space to process everything from sunrise reflections at Yorktown Beach to the complexities of integrating mental health awareness in both classroom and sanctuary.
 Raw, real, and unrevised—it’s where I’ve documented my path from undiagnosed struggle to purposeful advocacy.

-My Story With 20+ years as an educator, I’ve taught everything from AP Language to alternative school, always drawn to students who needed someone to truly see them.
+My Story With 18+ years as an educator, I’ve taught everything from AP Language to alternative school, always drawn to students who needed someone to truly see them.
 My own mental health journey—culminating in a bipolar diagnosis and the healing power of therapy—transformed not just how I live, but how I teach.
-Now I integrate social-emotional learning naturally into academic content, believing teachers can be mental health ambassadors for the students who need us most.
+I integrate social-emotional learning naturally into academic content, believing teachers can be mental health ambassadors for the students who need us most.

 Currently